Dissident Websites

 Whereas Jenny Joseph in her famous poem 'Warning' described the unconventionality she would enjoy when she would become an old woman (and wear purple), I enjoyed greater freedom long before I was sixty, when, without family, TV, microwave, clean windows, employment or insurance, I stuck out my tongue at unpleasant people, and called them shit-heads to their face, and pissed in washbasins and ate good half-price food well past its sell-by date, and got caught shoplifting, and rarely took a bath and changed my clothes infrequently.
 Of course I smell much better than the fastidious, deodorised and over-washed who get up my nose.

-Unlike Diogenes, I don't masturbate in public nor hurl dead poultry in schoolrooms - but I have kissed stray dogs in the street and would outdo Lazarus by licking their sores while the Christians drive by in their cars.
+Unlike Diogenes, I don't (yet) masturbate in public nor hurl dead poultry in schoolrooms - but I have kissed street dogs though I wouldn't dare outdo Lazarus by licking their sores while the Christians drive by in their cars.
 I don't yet harangue people in the street like the religious maniacs who are so many.

 I scramble over and under barbed wire.
 I shall be buried in my brambly badger-thicket where I have planted beech and oak and hazel, spindle-tree and guelder-rose, medlar and quince and bird-cherry and crab-apple, and apple-scented rose, fire-bush and partridge-berry.